pharquissandas/S3Shell/README.md

 ### *3.3 Implementation Notes*

-* Detection of redirection operator using a custom parser
+* Detection of redirection operator using a custom parser that respects parenthesis nesting
 * Launch handled through launch_program_with_redirection()
-* Only one redirection operator is required by the spec, and handling is limited to that by design
+* While the specification only required handling a single redirection operator, we extended this to support multiple operators (see Section 8).

 ---